 1. The opening of the post

 Introductions are first impressions.
 You get to make them once.
-Your blog post introduction must have a book.
+Your blog post introduction must have a hook.
 A great blog post opening is the bridge that carries your reader from an attention-grabbing headline to the body of your blog post.
 To captivate readers, focus on writing enticing headlines and crafting engaging blog post titles that hook your audience from the start.

 2. The Conclusion

-The conclusion of your article is a very important part of the blog writing process.
+The conclusion of your article is the second most important part of the blog writing process.
 Mastering the art of writing a compelling conclusion is key to engaging and retaining your readers’ attention.
 Bring your whole blog to a logical conclusion and begin to lead your reader in the direction you ultimately want them to go….to the other side of the link to your offering or the action you want from them.

 A conclusion can either connect you with them forever or lose it.
 Develop your own style of concluding within 4 or 5 sentences that flow easily and seamlessly.
 Build a concluding personality that stands out from the rest; a personality your readers can recognize.